The New ReferenceTest class for TDDA

 As expected, the string test now fails, and the ReferenceTest

-library suggests a command you can use to diff
+library suggests a command you can use to diff the output: because

 the test failed, it wrote the actual output to a temporary file.
 (It